mapbender/mapbender-documentation/en/book/installation/installation_windows.rst

 SASS Compiler
 -------------

-The SASS compiler is part of Mapbender since version 3.0.5 and

-Der SASS Compiler ist Bestandteil von Mapbender 3.0.5 und contains a filter since version 3.0.5.4 which makes sure that the generated CSS statements are stored in a temporary file instead of delivering it out in a pipe.
+The SASS compiler is part of Mapbender since version 3.0.5 and contains und contains a filter since version 3.0.6.0 which makes sure that the generated CSS statements are stored in a temporary file instead of delivering it out in a pipe.

 WinCache PHP (optional)